kopalite/EnumFactory/README.md

 }
 ```

-- add the abstraction for classes that will be constructed by the factory, and some implementations.
+- add the abstraction for objects that will be constructed by the factory, and some implementations.
-  Abstraction can be interface or (abstract) class, in this case, it's the IOrderService interface.
+  Abstraction can be interface or (abstract) class. in this case, it's the IOrderService interface
+  and all it's implementations.
+Note: you can have as many implementations as you want,
+  but there must be one for each enum value, as per naming convention (others are ignored).

-  Naming convention: implementation class name must starts with the related enum value (case sensitive).
+- mapped implementation class names must start with the related enum value
+  and end with last word from abstraction name (case sensitive).
-  In this example, for **LocalOrder** enum value, we should have **LocalOrder(AnySuffix)** class, and so on.
+  In this example, for **LocalOrder** enum value and **IOrderService** interface
+  we should have **LocalOrderService** class, and so on.

 ```
 public interface IOrderService